MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M06_L06_Integrate_Azure_Key_Vault_With_Azure_Pipelines.md

 1. Back on the **Create a Key Vault** blade, select **Review + Create > Create**

-   > [!NOTE]
-   > Wait for the Azure Key vault to be provisioned.
+   > **Note**: Wait for the Azure Key vault to be provisioned.
 This should take less than 1 minute.

 1. On the **Your deployment is complete** blade, select **Go to resource**.